 All hunters are encouraged to provide their report as soon as their hunting activities are completed.
-However, hunters should not report until they know they are done, and must ensure the information they provide is accurate as they will not be able to amend their report.
+However, hunters should not report until they know they are done, and must ensure the information they provide is accurate.
 Timely submission of reports when a hunt is complete helps to ensure accurate data to support harvest planning.